Inquest (1939 film)

 Inquest is a 1939 British crime film directed by Roy Boulting and starring Elizabeth Allan, Herbert Lomas, Hay Petrie and Barbara Everest.
-In the film, a young widow is accused of murder, and enlists the support of a King's Counsel to help prove her innocence.
 It was based on the play Inquest by Michael Barringer which had previously been adapted as Inquest in 1931.
 The film was a quota quickie made at Highbury Studios to be used as a supporting feature.

+Plot

+A young widow is accused of murder and enlists the support of a King's Counsel to help prove her innocence.